 What are the classifications given to abnormal bones stressed in Spinal Anatomy?

 What is the name given to bone formed in a non-bone location?

 What is the name given to bone formed from existing bone?

 What is the primary characteristic of short bones?

 most of the bones of the carpus and tarsus

 the parietal bone

 What is characteristic of pneumatic bone?

 the bone develops within a tendon

-calcific deposits in the pineal gland, heart, and ligaments
+calcific depositis in the pineal gland ((brain sand)), heart, and ligaments